 4 Provide space for pleasant pedestrian pathways between buildings.
-Pathway to the street has been provided.
-5 Strategically site buildings to sustain and increase the community's urban forest tree canopy cover.
-Trees to be retained.
-6 Provide space for significant landscaping including varying heights of trees, shrubs and ground covers.
-Property has various trees and shrubs.
-7 Provide intuitive pedestrian access to storefronts and businesses with site connectivity to nearby amenities and services to help promote walking and the use of other active transportation modes.
+SURROUDED BY THTHS 5 Strategically site buildings to sustain and increase the community's urban forest tree canopy cover.
+TREE PLANTINGS HAVE ALREADY BEEN DONE IN STRATEGIC AREAS FOR BOTH PRIVACY AND NATURAL SHEDING 6 Provide space for significant landscaping including varying heights of trees, shrubs and ground covers.
+SPACE 15 PROVIDED 7 Provide intuitive pedestrian access to storefronts and businesses with site connectivity to nearby amenities and services to help promote walking and the use of other active transportation modes.
 NA 8 Provide usable outdoor amenities such as seating, food gardens, mini-libraries, and play spaces in semi-public areas to enhance the experience of walking and recreating in the neighbourhood.
 NA 9 In residential neighbourhoods, provide space for larger trees and a second row of street trees as this will enhance the pedestrian experience by lowering wind velocity at street level, reducing excessive heating at ground level and absorbing vehicle and other urban noises.
-Trees to be retained.
+NA